ecluse:ecluse-core

 class WireVocab a where Source #

-The wire vocabulary of a named-enum type: the (value, name) table that is the single source of truth for both renderWire and parseWire, and the human noun the rejected-input message names the set with.
+The wire vocabulary of a named-enum type: the (value, name) table that is the single source of truth for parseWire, and the human noun the rejected-input message names the set with.

 Methods